-Representative actions may be only filed by socalled qualified entities (QEs), either: (a) Greek QEs, being consumer associations which meet legal prerequisites and are registered with a special registrar to be kept with the General Secretariat of Trade of the Ministry of Development; or (b) bodies registered as QEs in other EU member states.
+Representative actions may only be filed by so-called qualified entities (QEs), either: (i) Greek QEs, being consumer associations which meet legal prerequisites and are registered with a special registrar to be kept with the General Secretariat of Trade of the Ministry of Development; or (ii) bodies registered as QEs in other EU member states.
 In order to be qualified, and among other criteria imposed by Law 5019, a Greek QE must prove that it has a minimum 12-month actual public activity that benefits consumers.
-An assessment of whether a Greek QE meets the set criteria will be made at least every two years by a special committee formed at the General Secretary of Trade by a decision of the Minister of Development.
+An assessment of whether a Greek QE meets the set criteria will be made at least every two years by the General Secretariat of Commerce of the Ministry of Development.